ganeti/ganeti/man/gnt-os.rst

 that the OS is not listed and is also not allowed for new instance creations (but can be used for reinstalling old instances).

-Note: The given operating system doesn't have to exists.
+Note: The given operating system doesn't have to exist.
 This allows preseeding the settings for operating systems not yet known to **gnt-os**.